 “We hate keeping track of time,” the business owner told me, shaking her head.
 “We really suck at it.
 But I want to know how efficiently our employees are working.
 I’d also like to see how our billable hours stack up against our competitors.
 Isn’t there another way than tracking time and labor dollars?”
 What …Read more

 It’s a brand-new year, full of promise and potential.
-I hope you’re rolling up your sleeves to improve cash flow in 2018.
+I hope you’re rolling up your sleeves to improve cash flow this year.
 Wait, that wasn’t one of your new year’s resolutions?
-Your 2018 budget isn’t in place?
+Your current year budget isn’t in place?
 Don’t despair, it’s not too late.
-The best way to begin is by calculating your monthly break-even point. …Read more
+The best way to begin is by calculating your monthly break-even …Read more

-You know you’re an accountant when—during the turkey dinner, holiday shopping, and assorted festivities—your brain turns to budgeting.
+You know you’re an accountant when — during the turkey dinner, holiday shopping, and assorted festivities — your brain turns to budgeting.
 That’s on my mind a lot right now, as our firm guides clients through exercises and calculations to give them a detailed forecast of revenue and expenses for next year.
-Does the thought of creating budgets leave …Read more
+Does the thought …Read more

 An accountant walks into a bar . . .
 No, it’s not the beginning of a corny joke.
 It describes a visit I once made to a client.
 Her books were in shambles.
 She was bouncing checks right and left.
 She never had as much money in the bank as she thought she should.
 And …Read more

 Have you hesitated about rolling up your sleeves and digging into the financial side of your company?
 Then read on.
 This information will add years to the life your business—and make sense of your conversations with accountants and other trusted advisors.
 Let’s Start at the Very Beginning When accountants say “financial statements,” they mean three …Read more

 What Can I Learn Today to Improve Our Financial Performance?

 You can hear when an engine is running smoothly—or racing or sputtering.
 The same is true for the financial drivers of your business.